 Degrees Offered: Doctor of Philosophy

 This doctoral program is designed for aspiring faculty, experienced staff members and organizational/institutional leaders at various stages in their careers.
-Our Higher Education Administration program offers compelling and diverse coursework and offers exceptional academic preparation for scholar-practitioners and aspiring faculty members that reflects the guiding principles of Texas A&M and our department.
+With compelling and diverse coursework, our program offers exceptional academic preparation for scholar-practitioners that reflects the guiding principles of Texas A&M and our department.

-As a student in our doctoral program, you will be enrolling in a variety of courses.
-There are a number of required higher education course (shown below) that will provide you with a foundation of the field that help prepare you to be leaders in the higher education.
-Courses such as Administration of Higher Education and Organizational Theory, for example, work in tandem to help you understand how colleges and universities operate.
-Other courses, including Policy in the Administration of Higher Education and Higher Education Law, provide an understanding of how legal and policy issues interact in ways to affect institutional policy and legal issues in colleges and universities.
+As a student in our Ph.D. program, you will be enrolling in a variety of courses.
+Courses such as Educational Foundations of Higher Education and Policy Issues in Higher Education, for example, work in tandem to help you understand how colleges and universities function in the broader society.
+Other courses, including Administration of Higher Education provide an understanding of how universities function and prepare graduates for leadership roles.

 Higher Education Program FAQ